parastaneja/complere_project/Readme.md

 # This is sample Project

-The intension of this repo is to do recording
+The intension of this session is to do recording